 The most popular type of A/B test is the split test, which divides visitors into two groups, showing different versions of a web page.
 The conversion rate for each group is then analyzed and compared.

 In this article, we will explore what an A/B test is and why it’s so important for your Amazon marketing strategy.

 A/B testing can be a powerful tool for improving the performance of digital marketing campaigns, and of course our Amazon PPC campaigns.
 It allows marketers to test different versions of a listing and measure which one performs better in order to determine how to improve future pages or other aspects of their campaign.

 The original version, the new version, and an element that will be changed between them.

 One cannot simply update the title or the product description and then expect to see an increase in sales.
 Everything has to be measured, analyzed, and researched so that you can have accurate statistical data.

-Then you can use this data to improve your listing’s conversion, which will then increase organic ranking on Amazon’s search engine.
+Then you can use this data to improve your listing’s conversion, which will then increase your organic ranking on Amazon’s search engine.

 When it comes to listing, there are many things that you should split test.

 For example, testing whether the price affects the conversion rate or not.
 You might want to compare what happens when your product is priced at $10 or $20.
 Or you could test what happens when you show a video of your product versus not showing a video of your product.

 There are many other things that you can split test on your listings too, so it’s important to be creative and think about what might work for your specific business.